 In 2015-2016, CSJ’s former Director of Research and Evaluation, Dr. Diana Guelespe, led a research team comprised of undergraduate student research assistants and staff members of partnering community-based organizations to explore the experiences immigrants have as they go through the process of obtaining the license.
 Their research surfaced immigrants’ many challenges thus they were able to recommend ways in which community organizations, residents, and city officials can increase the LPDL accessibility.
 Learn more information, and read the final report.

 In collaboration with the Berkley Center for Religion, Peace & World Affairs, the School of Foreign Service Dean's Office, the Georgetown Office of Fellowships, Awards & Resources (GOFAR), and the Georgetown Undergraduate Research Opportunities Program (GUROP), CSJ hosts an annual symposium to feature summer social justice-based research from undergraduate fellows and recent alumni.
 Research is presented by the Education & Social Justice Summer Research Fellows, the David F. Andretta Summer Research Fellow, a Raines Fellow, a Fulbright Fellow, and more.
-This event is held annually in mid-September and funded by a Global Futures Grant from the Office of Global Engagement.
+This event is held annually in mid-September.